barrak7/42-ML/README.md

 Understanding and working with a hypothesis and the MSE loss function.
 Implementing the gradient descent algorithm.
 Minimizing the loss function using gradient descent and chosing the appropriate learning rate.

+## Module 2:

+Working with multivariate linear regression and building it from scratch. understanding overfitting and underfitting.
+Using cross validation to train the model better.